Alive

 Hundreds of little corpses dangle from the ceiling, so thick I almost can’t see the ceiling itself.
 They hang from chains that end in metal hooks slid through their rib cages.
 Cracked, dry skin has peeled away from their bodies, showing the bones beneath.
 Clumps of fallen flesh cover the floor like some horrid scattering of snow.”

-On its own the scene isn’t that bad, but come on man, did they have to be babies?
+😵🤢🤮 (Yeah… so that happened.)
+The scene on its own might not be that shocking, but come on, did they have to be babies?